agamagtdM10102148/commercialization-public/manufacture/desktop/modify-an-image.md

 You can service, or make changes to, a Windows image in different ways:

-* [Online servicing](audit-mode-overview.md): Update Windows from a familiar Windows environment.
+* [Online servicing (audit mode)](audit-mode-overview.md): Update Windows from a familiar Windows environment.
 Apply your Windows image to a new reference device, and boot it into the built-in administrator account (audit mode).
 From here, you can add drivers, apps, and customizations.
 When you're done, prepare (generalize) the device and capture a new image file that can be applied to new devices.

   ![Modify an image online: Start with an image file (either .wim or .ffu format).
 Apply it to a reference device.
 Modify it in Windows.
 Generalize it to prepare it for capturing.
 Capture the image into a new image file (either .wim or .ffu format).
 Apply it to new devices.](images/servicing_audit.png)